Armatik/windvir/README.md

 `L` - define a line segment and then use `Enter` to specify the points

+`F` - define a polygon and then use `Enter` to specify the poits

 ## Settings
 You can change default settings in file `default_settings.json`

 In the graphics column you can enable certain settings.
 If `multisampling` or  `depth buffering` is disabled, the corresponding parameters will not work

+## Shapes at launch

+In order for the figures to be immediately spawned at start.
+Configure file `data/figures.json`